 SUPER BOWL XL

 Ford Field dazzled in 2006 when the city of Detroit hosted Super Bowl XL.
 Lewand served as the point person for the Lions and Ford Field on the Host Committee for Super Bowl XL, and he was among the key figures leading the city’s hosting of the game and events surrounding Super Bowl XL, which was widely-acclaimed as successful and critical to Detroit’s future growth.
-Super Bowl XL injected a $260 million economic boost to the Metro Detroit region.
+Super Bowl XL injected an estimated $260 million economic boost to the Metro Detroit region.

 OTHER SHINING MOMENTS

 Behind Lewand’s leadership, Ford Field once again stepped to the forefront in April 2009 as Detroit, for the first time, hosted the NCAA Men’s Basketball Final Four.
 The championship culminated six years of planning, including Lewand representing the organization in a partnership with the NCAA to present the Final Four in a groundbreaking manner that has set the standard for all future sites.